thedhinakarr/ShipWreck/README.md

 # SHIP WRECK

-"SHIP WRECK" is a two-player game implemented in Rust where players strategically position their ships and take turns guessing and destroying each other's ships.
+Ship_Wreck is a two-player game implemented in Rust where players strategically position their ships and take turns guessing and destroying each other's ships.
 The objective of the game is to sink the opponent's ship before they sink yours.